Contact our office:

 This course addresses the impacts of MCI events in the emergency department and focuses heavily on active shooter/active violent events.

-Students will receive a laminated Quick Reference chart after enrollment.
+Students will receive a laminated Quick Reference chart after enrollment if they provide a valid mailing address.

 Crisis Medicine is a CAPCE accredited organization